DeePKS-kit: a package for developing machine learning-based chemically accurate energy and density functional models: Example

 \textit{Machine settings}.
 How the SCF and training tasks are executed is specified in \verb|scf_machine| and \verb|train_machine|, respectively.
 Currently, both the initial and the following iterations share the same machine settings.
 In this example, we run our tasks on local computing cluster with Slurm as the job scheduler.
 The platform to run the tasks is specified under the \verb|dispatcher| key, and the computing resources assigned to each task is specified under \verb|resources|.
 The setting of this part differs on every computing platform.
 We provide here our \verb|training_machine| settings as an example:

 where we assign four CPU cores and one GPU to the training task, and set its time limit to 24 hours and memory limit to 8GB.
-The detailed settings available for \verb|dispatcher| and \verb|resources| can be found in the document of the DP-GEN software, with a slightly different interface.
+The detailed settings available for \verb|dispatcher| and \verb|resources| can be found in the example folder of our git repository, as well as in the document of the DP-GEN software, with a slightly different interface.
+In the case that the Slurm scheduler is not available, we also provide in the repository an example input file to run the tasks in standard shell environment.

 \textit{Model testing}.
-During each iteration of the learning process, a brief summary of the accuracy of the SCF calculation can be found in \verb|iter.xx/00.scf/log.data|.
+During each iteration of the learning process, a brief summary of the accuracy of the SCF calculation can be found in \path{iter.xx/00.scf/log.data}.
 Average energy and force (if applicable) errors are shown for both the training and validation dataset.
-The corresponding results of the SCF calculations are stored in \verb|iter.xx/00.scf/data_test| and \verb|iter.xx/00.scf/data_train|, grouped by training and validation systems.
-The (non-self-consistent) error during each neural network training process can also be found in \verb|iter.xx/01.train/log.train|.
+The corresponding results of the SCF calculations are stored in \path{iter.xx/00.scf/data_test} and \path{iter.xx/00.scf/data_train}, grouped by training and validation systems.
+The (non-self-consistent) error during each neural network training process can also be found in \path{iter.xx/01.train/log.train}.
 We show in Fig.~\ref{fig:train} the energy errors during initial training process and the energy and force errors of SCF calculation in each iteration.
 At the end of the training, all errors are much lower than the level of chemical accuracy.
-After 10 iterations, the resulted DeePKS model can be found at \verb|iter.09/01.train/model.pth|.
+After 10 iterations, the resulted DeePKS model can be found at \path{iter.09/01.train/model.pth}.
 The model can be used in either a Python script creating the extended PySCF class, or directly the \verb|deepks scf| command.

 As a testing example, we run the SCF calculation using the learned DeePKS model on the collective proton transfer reaction in a water hexamer ring.
 We show the energy barrier of the proton transfer path in Fig.~\ref{fig:ptrans}.
 All predicted energies from the DeePKS model fall within the chemical accuracy range of the reference values given by the CCSD calculation.
 We note that none of the training dataset includes dissociated configurations in the proton transfer case.
 Therefore, the DeePKS model trained on up to three water molecules exhibits a fairly good transferability, even in the OH bond breaking regime.